davegreenwood/camera-calibration/README.md

     Commands:
     cam  Calibrate a Camera from a folder that... rig  Calibrate a 'Rig' from a list of folders that...

+## Calibrate a single camera

+    Usage: calibrate.py cam [OPTIONS] TARGET...
+PATH

+    Calibrate a Camera from a folder that contains images of camera calibration targets.

+    target [int, int, float] -- List of target parameters: rows cols size path str -- image directory ...

+## Calibrate a rig of many cameras

+    Usage: calibrate.py rig [OPTIONS] TARGET...
+[PATHS]...

+    Calibrate a 'Rig' from a list of folders that contain images of camera calibration targets.

+    target [int, int, float] -- List of target parameters: rows cols size paths  [str, str, ...] -- List of image directories ...

+    Options:
+    -cm, --colmap PATH  path to save COLMAP model - a folder with 3 text files.
+    --help              Show this message and exit.

 ## Requirements